Founder of Legacy Dad

 Instagram – legacy_dad#

-You can contact me personally to rant, complain or ask questions at firstname.lastname@example.org
+You can contact me personally to rant, complain or ask questions Here

 The Really Long Version

-First and foremost, I’m a follower of Jesus not a fan.
-I was raised in a very conservative, rigid and legalistic church and as a result, left my faith in my early 20′s until finding a true relationship with Jesus a few years later.
+First and foremost, I’m a radical follower of Jesus not just a fan.
+I was raised in a very conservative, legalistic church and as a result, left my faith in my early 20’s to become a skeptic and atheist until ultimately coming back to Christ.
 I believe our daily actions in life are more important that our words.
 I attend church weekly, pray daily, read Christian books, and try to make my life a living example of Christianity.
+I believe in Sola Fide, Sola Scriptura, the Apostles Creed and teach truth as the goal but extend grace to those who fall short.
 I’m not a right-wing fanatic and I actually have more agnostic and atheist friends than Christian.
 I’m a strong proponent of relational ministry and building bridges to the lost through love, grace and acceptance.
 I get unhappy with some of my fellow Christians legalistic, hypocritical and judgmental attitudes and frequently voice my opinion in favor of living by Jesus’ example of loving and accepting the sinners but not the sin.
 I can accept criticism of Christianity by nonbelievers as I have done the biblical, scientific and historical research to back up my faith.
 I’m not here to “Sell” people my faith or beliefs, everyone has to come to that decision on their own.
 I have an occasional drink in moderation and smoke a cigar every once in awhile.
 Sometimes, I even wear shorts to church (when it’s 95 degrees).

 I married my dream girl, literally the Homecoming Queen.
 I was the long haired rebel who played in a band and lived a “less than Christian” lifestyle in my early years.
 We were married young and had our first child within a year with a second one soon after that and we had no idea what we were doing.
 My own father died before I was born so I promised to be the father that I never had.

 After 2 years, I was a complete failure.
 I renounced Christianity and became an atheist.
-This led to a bad marriage, porn, strip clubs, immature decisions, drinking excessively, being selfish, emotional abusive, irresponsible.
+This led to a bad marriage, porn, strip clubs, immature decisions, drinking excessively, being selfish, emotional abuse, and irresponsible.
+My philosophy at that time was, life is about my personal happiness and success.
 You name it, I did it.
 See: My Testimony

 This blog started in 2005 when God started calling/harassing me to share my fatherhood struggles and journey with others.
 I kept telling God “Not me, I’m not a pastor, I don’t have a theology degree, etc.” but God kept on me so this blog formed and is a testament of the process and daily struggles in life, marriage, parenthood and all matters of manhood.
 It’s also a strategic road map and written history of how we plan to transfer our faith, knowledge, values system and legacy on to our children.